 Now let’s see how you can become a proofreader…

-If you are not a proofreader as yet then the first step you need to take is to learn how to become a proofreader.
+If you are not a proofreader yet, the first step you need to take is to learn how to become a proofreader.

-It may seem easy, just read some text and correct mistakes but there is a bit more that goes into it.
+It may seem easy, just read some text and correct mistakes, but a bit more goes into it.

 This is why I recommend taking this in-depth proofreading course.

-What Do You Need To Become A Proofreader?
+What Do You Need For Online Proofreader Jobs?

 Practically, you will need a few tools in order to become a proofreader.
 The first, most obvious thing you need to work from home is a laptop or desktop computer.